NVIDIA/aistore/docs/batch.md

 AIStore provides two APIs to operate on groups of objects: List, and Template.

+For CLI documentation and examples, please see [Operations on Lists and Ranges](cli/object.md#operations-on-lists-and-ranges).

 #### List

 List APIs take a JSON array of object names, and initiate the operation on those objects.